 Do you have new ideas about how to use these filthy fighting methods in your own stories?
 What is your favorite Dirty Fighting technique?
 Tell us all about it and provide samples from your own fiction down in the comments.

 About Jenny Hansen

-By day, Jenny provides training and social media marketing for an accounting firm.
-By night she writes news articles, humor, memoir, women’s fiction and short stories.
-After 18+ years as a corporate software trainer, she’s delighted to sit down while she works.
+By day, Jenny provides corporate communications and LinkedIn advice for professional services firms.
+By night she writes humor, memoir, women’s fiction, and short stories.
+After 20 years as a corporate trainer, she’s delighted to sit down while she works.